dannyhope/uxbrighton/_posts/2016-03-08-Personalisation-the-Experience.md

 * Steve Cathcart
 * Harry Brignull

-More details will be available soon but we recommend buying your ticket ASAP as this event is likely to sell out.
+More details will be available soon but we recommend <a href='https://www.eventbrite.co.uk/e/personalising-the-experience-tickets-21256301169?ref=estw'>buying your ticket<a/> ASAP as this event is likely to sell out.